CHC52015

 Diploma of

-CRICOS 090553K
+CRICOS 114350H

-This qualification reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person centred services to individuals, groups and communities.
+This qualification reflects the role of community services workers involved in the delivery, management and coordination of person-centred services to individuals, groups, and communities.

 DURATION